thegrumpys/odop/docs/Help/menus.md

 **File : Open...**

-The File : Open menu item produces a dialog box that allows the selection of design type (for example, compression, extension and torsion springs) and a specific starting design.
+The File : Open... menu item produces a dialog box that allows the selection of design type (for example, compression, extension and torsion springs) and a specific starting design.
+The selected design comes from the cloud-based ODOP Design Library and replaces the current design.
+This starting design may be system provided or a private design saved in a user account.
+System provided designs are marked "[ReadOnly]".

 The dialog also offers a Sign In opportunity to create a new user account or to log into an existing account.